Impact of temporary lockdown on disease extinction in assortative networks: Discussion

 \section{Discussion}

 We have studied the impact of abrupt environmental changes on the long-lived endemic state within the SIS model of epidemics.
-Such a temporary environmental switch may dramatically expedite disease extinction, even though the perturbed state's duration is short.
-While previous works have addressed such effects in periodically varying environments or in deterministic settings ~\cite{Keeling_2008_stochastic_dynamics,Shaw_2008_Fluctuating_epidemics,assaf2009population,bacaer2015stochastic,Israeli2020switching,Atias2025_quarantine}, the effect of a temporary lockdown has not been explored in the context of a lingering disease in realistic heterogeneous topologies.
+Such a temporary environmental switch may dramatically expedite disease clearance, even though the perturbed state's duration is short.
+While previous works have addressed such effects in periodically varying environments or in deterministic settings ~\cite{Keeling_2008_stochastic_dynamics,shaw2008_adaptive_networks,assaf2009population,bacaer2015stochastic,Israeli2020switching,Atias2025_quarantine}, the effect of a temporary lockdown has not been explored in the context of a lingering disease in realistic heterogeneous topologies.

-In this work we have systematically investigated the role of a temporary lockdown on the extinction risk of a long-lived disease, for populations residing on heterogeneous and (dis)assortative networks.
+Here, we have systematically studied the impact of a temporary lockdown on the extinction probability (EP) of a long-lived disease, on degree-heterogeneous (dis)assortative networks.
 The lockdown was modeled as a sharp decrease in the infection rate, with a given magnitude and for a prescribed duration.
-The extinction probability (EP) was measured as the fraction of realizations that got extinct in the aftermath of the lockdown out of the total number of realizations.
+The resulting EP was the fraction of realizations that got extinct in the immediate aftermath of the lockdown.

-First, we showed that the likelihood of extinction grows as either the duration or magnitude of the lockdown increase, both on homogeneous and heterogeneous networks.
-Next, we showed that for a given lockdown, the EP can be greatly enhanced by either increasing the network's heterogeneity, or by increasing its assortativity.
-Enhancing the network's heterogeneity gives rise to an increasing number of hubs, which upon recovery, lower the reproductive number significantly and thereby, expedite disease clearance and increase the EP.
+First, we showed that the EP grows as the duration or magnitude of the lockdown are increased.
+Next, we showed that for a given lockdown, the EP can be greatly enhanced by either increasing the network's heterogeneity or its assortativity.
+Enhancing the network's heterogeneity gives rise to an increasing number of hubs, which upon recovery, lower the reproductive number significantly and thereby expedite disease clearance and increase the EP.
 A similar effect occurs upon increasing the network's assortativity, giving rise to high-degree network cliques, which also greatly expedite disease clearance.
 The key consequence of these results is that, as degree heterogeneity or assortativity increases, milder lockdowns---with shorter durations or weaker magnitude---suffice to achieve a desired EP.